isaacaddis/ROV2018/README.md

 As for the electronics. a Raspberry Pi is used to interface with a Arduino to open a claw when a confident prediction is given that beeping is detected.
 (Using the Serial module on both devices)

 Make sure to have Tensorflow installed.
 For compiling the source code onto the Raspberry Pi, CPU-only Tensorflow is used, but in the future a GPU-enabled Tensorflow edition may be used to speed up training times.

+If the pre-trained model is needed, please contact me.
+The models are too large of files to be distributed on Github.